-Send the final paid invoices to the AAFC regional office in your area (see Appendix D for addresses).
+Once your feasibility assessment or business plan is completed, send your completed feasibility assessment or business plan and final invoices to the AAFC regional office in your area (see Appendix D for addresses).

 An AAFC program officer will review these documents within 30 days of receiving them and, if they are approved, will send you an acknowledgment of payment.
 AAFC will then process your final payment, and you should receive a cheque within six weeks.